e271828e/Flight.jl/docs/notes/design/framework_spec.md

-empty containers are legal (zero children — parametric code needs no special case); abstract element types follow the same concreteness discipline as plain fields (directly concrete or via type-parameter bounds, [§11.8](#118-computed-connections-and-generic-boundaries)'s generic holding). `rates` needs no rule change: element names are immediate child names, hence legal keys; the bare field name is sugar for a uniform `K` across all elements.
+empty containers are legal (zero children — parametric code needs no special case); abstract element types follow the same concreteness discipline as plain fields (directly concrete or via type-parameter bounds, [§11.8](#118-computed-connections-and-generic-boundaries)'s generic holding). `sample_times` needs no rule change: element names are immediate child names, hence legal keys; the bare field name is sugar for a uniform declaration across all elements.

 **The builder is rejected** (`Assembly()` + `add!`/`connect!`): the type you dispatch on and the recipe that defines its structure become two artifacts with nothing tying them together — [§11.1](#111-position-a-declarative-trait-layer--plain-julia-no-macros)'s drift disease at